-If your Window PC ever runs into problem, a Recovery Image can help you recover your operating system, as well as troubleshoot and fix most of the problems.
-Every PC comes with a recovery image which is used to refresh or reset your PC.
+If your Windows PC ever runs into a problem, a Recovery Image can help you recover your operating system, as well as troubleshoot and fix most of the problems.
+Every PC comes with a recovery image to refresh or reset your PC.
 It is stored on a dedicated recovery partition on your PC.
-Recovery Images for Surface Book and Surface Pro 4 have now been made available by Microsoft.
-It might therefore be a good idea to create a recovery drive for your Surface devices right away, just in case you need them some time in future.
+Recovery Images for Surface Book, Surface Pro and all other Surface devices have now been made available by Microsoft.
+It might therefore be a good idea to create a recovery drive for your Surface devices right away, just in case you need them sometime in the future.

-Surface comes with a built-in Windows recovery information, stored in a dedicated recovery partition, which you can copy to or move to a USB recovery drive.
+Surface has built-in Windows recovery information, stored in a dedicated recovery partition, which you can copy to or move to a USB recovery drive.
 For creating a recovery drive, you’ll need an external USB drive formatted to FAT32, with enough available storage space for all your recovery data.

-Follow this procedure to create a Surface Book or Surface Pro 4 Recovery Drive.
+Follow this procedure to create a Recovery Drive for Surface devices:

-2] In the taskbar search box, type recovery and from the options displayed select Create a recovery drive.
+- In the taskbar search box, type recovery, and from the options displayed select Create a recovery drive.
 If prompted by the User Account Control dialog box, select Yes.

-3] Next, select the Back up system files to the recovery drive check box, and hit the Next button.
+- Next, select the Backup system files to the recovery drive check box, and hit the Next button.